jnodes/shenbury-ai/SHENBURY-DAO-OPERATING-AGREEMENT.md

 The purpose of the DAO is to:

 1. Develop, maintain, and operate the Shenbury AI Agent Swarm technology for art authentication.
-2. Facilitate the tokenization and fractional ownership of authenticated art assets by third parties.
+2. Facilitate the tokenization and verification of authenticated art assets for third parties.
 3. Provide AI-powered verification services to the global art market.
 4. Engage in any and all activities necessary or incidental to the accomplishment of the foregoing purposes.